develost/OLD_mywebsitegen/content/index.md

 <br><br>

-I'm a php/python developer and I use the my software:
+I'm a php/python developer and I use my software:

 - **dlMetro** for styling the website
 - **websu** for updating the website